 In comparison to magnetic sensing methods for flow rates and velocities, acoustic methods have the advantage of being applicable to both magnetic and non-magnetic fluids (Mágori, 2014).
-Additional advantages are that the principle is both stable and robust due to the lack of moving parts, allows a fast acquisition, and features a linear characteristic line between flow velocity and the resulting time difference as shown in the equation above (Mágori, 2014).
+Additional advantages are that the principle is both stable and robust due to the lack of moving parts, allows fast acquisition, and features a linear characteristic line between flow velocity and the resulting time difference, as shown in the equation above (Mágori, 2014).

-Example: The flow velocity of a water (c0 = 1483 m/s) is measured by two ultrasonic sensors under an angle of α = 40°.
+Example: The flow velocity of water (c0 = 1483 m/s) is measured by two ultrasonic sensors under an angle of α = 40°.
 The distance between sender and detector is d = 0.56 m, while the measured times are t1 = 0.375 ms and t2 = 0.377 ms .
-The pipe’s flow velocity and volume when a circular diameter of D = 0.5 m is assumed can be calculated as follows, using the previous equation:
+The pipe’s flow velocity and volume, when a circular diameter of D = 0.5 m is assumed, can be calculated as follows, using the previous equation:

 v≈c022d∙cosαt2-t1=148321.12∙cos40°2∙10-6ms=5.1267ms